markjluo/Sentiment-Analysis-and-Feature-Extraction-on-Phone-Product-Reviews/README.md

+# Sentiment Analysis and Feature Extraction on Phone Product Reviews

 All submitted notebook files include codes to download and read in the data.
 It might take a few minutes to download.